SERG-Delft/ai4fintech/_tracks/08_rl_in_regulated_domains.md

 ---
-layout: default
+layout: track
-track-id: 11
+track-id: 8
 title: Reinforcement Learning in Regulated Domains
 leader: Frank van Harmelen
+phd: Floris den Hengst
 ---

-# Reinforcement Learning in Regulated Domains

 Reinforcement learning is a powerful learning paradigm that can be used to learn how to behave optimally from data.
 It has become increasingly popular over the past decades for various tasks,